gioblu/PJON/strategies/README.md

 }
 ```

-Simply add your code in the function declaration shown above and instantiate PJON using the strategy type you
+Simply add your code in the functions declaration shown above and instantiate PJON using the strategy type you
 have created: `PJON<YourStrategyName> bus();`.